Cascading Dark Energy: Results

-In Table \ref{table:parameters}, we also show results for the age of Universe in all the models considered here.
-The Rock `n' Roll and two-field CDE models result in lower values for the age of Universe than the $\Lambda$CDM and single-field DE models, agreeing more closely with the value $t_{\mathrm{U}}=13.5\pm0.15\,(\mathrm{stat.})\,\pm0.23\,(\mathrm{syst.})$ ($\pm0.27$ by regarding statistical and systematic uncertainties in quadrature) inferred using a sample of old globular clusters \cite{Jimenez:2019onw, Valcin:2020vav, Valcin:2021jcg}.

-In Table \ref{table:chi2}, we present $\chi^2$ values for different models with respect to each data set.
-We see that the single-field DE model performs comparably to $\Lambda$CDM.
-The Rock `n' Roll and two-field CDE models fit the CMB data better than the standard cosmological model.
-The Rock `n' Roll model fits the CMB data slightly better than the two-field CDE model, but the two-field scenario performs better in fitting the PANTHEON data.

-An interesting feature of the two-field CDE model is that it provides a better fit to the BAO data in comparison with the Rock `n' Roll model which implies that BAO data, showing some preference for late-time evolution in the DE component.
-Altogether, the table shows that the two-field CDE model provides the minimum value of $\chi_{\mathrm{total}}^{2}$.
-From Table \ref{table:chi2}, we conclude that in our two-field CDE scenario, $\Delta\chi^{2}$ gets reduced relative to $\Lambda$CDM, single-field DE, and Rock `n' Roll by $7.17$, $7.31$, and $0.66$, respectively.
+From Table \ref{table:chi2}, we see that the two-field CDE model yields a lower value for $\chi_{\mathrm{total}}^{2}$ than the $\Lambda$CDM or single-field DE models, but is a worse fit than the Rock `n' Roll model ($\Delta \chi_{\rm{total}}^2=0.35$).
+The table indicates that $\chi_{\mathrm{total}}^{2}$ in the two-field CDE model gets reduced relative to $\Lambda$CDM models and single-field DE by $4.36$ and $4.5$ respectively, but its value has increased by $0.35$ compared to the Rock `n' Roll setup.
+Although the $\chi_{\mathrm{total}}^{2}$ value in the Rock `n' Roll scenario is less than the two-field CDE model ($\Delta\chi_{\rm{total}}^{2}=0.35$), it is interesting to point out that the two-field CDE model is a better fit to the BAO data in comparison with the Rock `n' Roll model ($\Delta\chi_{\mathrm{BAO}}^{2}=-2.46$) which implies that BAO data favor late-time evolution in the DE component.

-Results for 1D likelihoods and 2D contour plots in the 68\% and 95\% CL regions are shown in Fig. \ref{figure:2D}.
-The graph indicates that the results of the single-field DE model are very close to those of the $\Lambda$CDM model, and also the results of the two-field CDE model are very close to the Rock `n' Roll results.
+Results for 1D likelihoods and 2D contour plots in the 68\% and 95\% CL regions are shown in Fig. \ref{figure:cde_triangle}.
+The graph indicates that the results of the single-field DE model are less than $0.5\sigma $ of those of the $\Lambda$CDM model, and also that the results of the two-field CDE model are within a $0.5\sigma$ interval of the Rock `n' Roll results.

-The two-field CDE and Rock `n' Roll models provide higher values for the $H_0$ parameter relative to the $\Lambda$CDM and single-field DE models, and therefore mitigate the Hubble tension.
-The 2D contour plots of the two-field CDE and Rock `n' Roll models which include the $H_0$ parameter, are separated thoroughly from the contour plots of the $\Lambda$CDM and single-field DE models.
-This reinforces the fact that the Hubble tension can be alleviated in models which invoke some type of energy injection before recombination in the past evolution of the Universe.
-Nevertheless, the two-field CDE and Rock `n' Roll scenarios yield greater values for the $S_8$ parameter, and so these models worsen the LSS tension in comparison with the $\Lambda$CDM and single-field DE settings, as already noted.